RaymoZou/linked-out/README.md

 ## Core Features
 - Login and logout through JSON Web Token validation
 - Read and write posts through http GET and POST requests to the backend
+- Delete posts if the post belongs to the user

 ## Client Setup
 1. Navigate to the `client` directory